-- Only qualified personnel are allowed to set-up, install and commission the component. - Ensure that adequate working and traffic areas are available at the place of installation. - Observe the maximum load-bearing capacity of the installation surface. - Observe the transport instructions and markings on the part(s) to be transported. - Remove any nails protruding from transport crates immediately after opening the crate. - Under no circumstances should anyone stand under a suspended load. - Safety devices of the component may not work effectively during installation. - Reliably secure sections of the plant which have already been connected against inadvertently being switched on.
+- Only properly qualified staff is allowed to install, assemble and set the valve into operation. - Ensure that adequate working and traffic areas are available at the place of installation. - Observe the maximum load-bearing capacity of the installation surface. - Observe the transport instructions and markings on the part(s) to be transported. - Remove any nails protruding from transport crates immediately after opening the crate. - Under no circumstances should anyone stand under a suspended load. - During assembly, the valve safety devices might not be working effectively. - Reliably secure sections of the plant which have already been connected against inadvertently being switched on.